Sowmiya2195/IoT-agriculture-monitoring/README.md

-# IoT-agriculture-monitoring
-The IoT Agriculture Monitoring System uses sensors like soil moisture, temperature, and humidity to track farm conditions in real time.
-Data is sent via IoT to a cloud/dashboard, enabling farmers to monitor crops remotely, optimize irrigation, and improve productivity with timely alerts.
+This project monitors soil moisture, temperature, and humidity using sensors with Arduino/ESP32.
+Data is sent to the cloud so farmers can check crop conditions and water plants on time.
+Components
+Arduino/ESP32
+Soil Moisture Sensor
+DHT11 Sensor
+Wi-Fi Module